A NSW Government website

 • Hostels – includes single or shared residential accommodation staffed by support workers.

-The planning provisions for seniors housing were transferred from the State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004 (Seniors SEPP) (now repealed), to the State Environmental Planning Policy (Housing) 2021 (Housing SEPP).
+In November 2021, the planning provisions for seniors housing were transferred from the State Environmental Planning Policy (Housing for Seniors or People with a Disability) 2004 (Seniors SEPP) (now repealed), to the State Environmental Planning Policy (Housing) 2021 (Housing SEPP).

 Planning rules for seniors housing